 When stars form out of a molecular cloud, very high mass stars (perhaps up to about 100 times the mass of the Sun) all the way down to low mass, brown dwarf objects (about 0.08 solar masses) are formed.
 Observations of newly formed populations of stars have shown us that very few high mass stars form, while many low mass stars form.
 The drop-off is very steep as you get to higher masses, as well.
 If you were to survey the stars near the Sun, you would find that about 90% of all stars in our Solar Neighborhood are less than or equal to the Sun's mass.
 Most of the rest are less than twice the mass of the Sun, and only about 0.5% of all nearby stars are more massive than 8 times the mass of the Sun.
 Remarkably, observations of star formation in many different locations in the universe seem to indicate that the relative ratios of stars of different masses that form is a universal law.
 That is, the same relative proportion of high mass compared to low mass stars always forms regardless of the size of the star forming region, the environment in which the star forming region resides, and how long ago the stars formed.
 Therefore, if we can determine how one cluster of stars formed, we can generalize our findings to apply to all clusters.
 This idea of a relationship between the number of stars formed in a star forming region and their mass is referred to as the stellar initial mass function.

-- Most of the high mass stars have reached the Main Sequence, while some of the lower mass stars are still in the T Tauri phase.
+- At an early time stamp in the star cluster’s formation, what we will call t=0, most of the high mass stars have reached the Main Sequence, while some of the lower mass stars are still in the T Tauri phase.

-- The highest mass O stars have used up all of their hydrogen and begin to evolve off the Main Sequence.
+- Ten million years (107 years) later, the highest mass O stars have used up all of their hydrogen and begin to evolve off the Main Sequence.

-- All of the O stars have gone supernova.
+- After 100 million years (108 years), all of the O stars have gone supernova.
 The B stars begin to evolve off of the Main Sequence.

-- All of the B stars that are massive enough have gone supernova and the rest have evolved into red giants.
+- After 1 billion years (109 years), All of the B stars that are massive enough have gone supernova and the rest have evolved into red giants.
 The A stars begin to evolve off of the Main Sequence.

-- The G stars begin to evolve off of the Main Sequence.
+- After 5 billion years (5x109 years), The G stars begin to evolve off of the Main Sequence.
 The red giant branch is populated with some of the originally more massive stars.
 Some of the first red giant stars that formed have already become white dwarfs.

-- The OBAFG stars are all missing from the Main Sequence, the red giant branch is very well populated, and there are also many white dwarfs.
+- After 10 billion years (1010 years), The OBAFG stars are all missing from the Main Sequence, the red giant branch is very well populated, and there are also many white dwarfs.
 Only K & M stars remain on the Main Sequence.

 What we see in the sequence is that as a cluster of stars ages, the top of the Main Sequence disappears first.
 The analogy you often hear is that it is like the wick of a candle—as the cluster stars burn out, the Main Sequence gets shorter.
 Therefore, if you can identify exactly what type of star is just now undergoing the transition from Main Sequence to red giant (called the Main Sequence Turn-Off), and if you know how long (theoretically) that it takes stars of that type to use up all of their hydrogen, you can estimate the age of that star.
 Now, because we assume that all of the stars in the cluster formed simultaneously, we can assume that all stars in the cluster have the same age as the most massive star left on the Main Sequence.
 Astronomers frequently use this technique of Main Sequence Turn-Off fitting to estimate the age of star clusters.
 The way this is done in practice is the following: